rakaly/ck3save/README.md

 # CK3 Save

-CK3 Save is a library to ergonomically work with Crusader Kings 3 (CK3) saves (ironman + regular).
+CK3 Save is a library to ergonomically work with Crusader Kings III (CK3) saves (ironman + regular).

 ```rust
 use ck3save::{Ck3Extractor, Encoding};